pneumatick/csc-212-review-project/README.md

 At compilation time, the user must provide their text file name as a command line argument for the program, assuming the text file is in the current working directory for the program.
+Compiling without a file name will default to a "grades.txt" file name and create a new, blank gradebook dataset.

 The text file must be formatted as each line containing the category name, assignment name, and then the grade of the assignment (amount of points towards your final grade,